 Mileage: 7 miles

 Trailheads/Parking: Lakeside Park.
 Parking at some of the parks and businesses along the route.
 (See map)

 Nearby Points of Interest: Walt Disney World, Shingle Creek Regional Park, Warbird Museum, Silver Spurs Rodeo, Gatorland

 The trail bridge over John Young Parkway is complete!
-In our view, the best recreational biking section of this Trail is along the northern leg from the Shingle Creek Regional Trail connector at Warbird Blvd. to Central Avenue.
+In our view, the best recreational biking section of this trail is along the northern leg from the Shingle Creek Regional Trail connector at Warbird Blvd. to Central Avenue.
 Note: while ultimately a "trail loop," the eastern section is still mostly sidewalk and a major road crossing at U.S. Hwy 192.
-Most recreational bikers will combine the northern leg of the existing Kissimmee Trail with the Shingle Creek Regional Trail, using a nice Hwy 17-92 underpass next to the Creek to connect to the southern leg of the Kissimmee Trail.
+Most recreational bikers will combine the northern leg of the existing Kissimmee trail with the Shingle Creek Regional Trai, using a nice Hwy 17-92 underpass next to the Creek to connect to the southern leg of the Kissimmee trail.
 Once known as a cattle town, Kissimmee today is better known for its proximity to Walt Disney World, with accommodations, restaurants, and attractions

 The 12-foot paved path is about 7 miles and connects to the Shingle Creek Regional Trail at two points - at Hoagland Boulevard (south) and at Warbird Boulevard (north):

 The trail passes Kissimmee Gateway Airport, then runs along MLK Jr. Blvd. which includes bike lanes vs. bike path.
 A gap in the paved trail is along Central Avenue, where it runs along a sidewalk until turning off-road to run along the city's drainage canal system.